gfiehler/rabbithub_management/README.md

 Adds Admin page for managing RabbitHub Functionality.

-Including
+Including<br>
 1. Viewing tables of
   * Subscriptions
   * Consumers
   * HTTP Post Error Summary
   * Environment Variable Settings
   * Download Subscribers in JSON file
   * Upload Subscribers from a JSON file
 2. Actions
   * Create a new Subscription
   * Delete a Subscription